-Anne Malinee focuses her practice on complex civil litigation and criminal defense.
+Anne Malinee focuses her practice on complex civil litigation.
 She has represented corporations, professional firms, and individuals in a broad range of cases in federal and state courts and in arbitration proceedings.

 Anne graduated summa cum laude, Phi Beta Kappa from Vanderbilt University in 2007.
-Before attending law school, Anne worked in journalism at NBC4 in Washington and Voice of America.
 Anne graduated in 2012 from the University of Virginia School of Law, where she was a member of Order of the Coif, editor of the Journal of Law and Politics, and winner of the 2012 William Minor Lile Moot Court Competition.
 She served as a law clerk to the Honorable Julia Smith Gibbons, U.S. Court of Appeals for the Sixth Circuit, before joining Williams & Connolly in 2013.

 Though all cases vary and none is predictive, Anne’s recent experience includes:

 - Representing a global defense contractor in multiple commercial arbitrations before AAA panels, with alleged damages ranging from $18 million to more than $1 billion